antoniopantaleo/antoniopantaleo.github.io/content/blog/git-is-base.md

 ## Finding base [^nemo]

-Git’s new `is-base` format option prevents confusion and helps us understand Git more easily.
+Git’s new `is-base` format option prevents confusion and helps us answer this post's title more easily.
-It can be used to branch that is *most likely* the one used as a starting point for a given one.
+It can be used to find the branch that is *most likely* the one used as a starting point for a given one.
 I want to point out the expression *most likely* here.

 Running the command: